BimmerGestalt/AAIdrive/README.md

   - Phone Notifications
     - Popup about new notifications
+    - Supports Dismiss, Mark As Read, or other notification actions
   - Google Maps
     - Basic search and routing
+    - Includes some dark themes
-    - Not built by default, showing Google Maps in a car is against the Maps API license
+    - Not compiled by default, because showing Google Maps in a car is against the Maps API license
   - Control of Android Auto compatible music apps
     - Supports browsing and searching apps' music libraries
     - Supports selecting from a list of currently-queued songs, as well as basic back/next control
     - Integrates into the car's audio context, for automatic resume and hardware button control
+    - Supports controlling any active music session, even apps that aren't Android Auto compatible
+    - Instantly updates the screen to follow the active app
     - Tested working apps:
       - [AntennaPod](https://play.google.com/store/apps/details?id=de.danoeh.antennapod)
       - [AP News](https://play.google.com/store/apps/details?id=mnn.Android)